Last Updated on July 21, 2023 by Chase Manhattan

 First, try scrubbing with the microfiber towel.
 If this is not effective, try using fiber brushes instead.
 Don’t use a wire brush of any sort.
 You want something softer that won’t scratch the entire engine bay.
 Feel free to apply the degreaser several times on the dirt that you can’t get rid of.

-[How To Clean Purge Solenoid Valve]
+[How To Clean Purge Solenoid Valve]5.
+Rinse With Water

 Now, you have to get rid of the degreaser.
 You will do that by spraying the engine compartments with a garden hose.
 Some people recommend a pressure washer here but I don’t agree.